 Professional Sites (3-5 Weeks)

-These sites have more moving parts — a database backend, content management, custom forms, maybe user accounts or a booking system.
+These sites have more moving parts.
+A database backend, content management, custom forms, maybe user accounts or a booking system.

 • Week 1: Planning, design concepts, and architecture decisions.
 What data needs storing?
 What does the admin panel need to do?